xdaichain/exit-reward-prototype/README.md

 To compare the current SoftETH supply with the expected supply, use `Reward.softETHCurrentSupply` and `Reward.softETHExpectedSupply` getters.
 They should return almost the same value after `rebalance` is called.

 To know the current ETH/USD rate provided by the price oracle, use `Reward.ethUsdCurrent` getter.

+## UI

+The Application for interaction with the contracts is available in the `app` directory.